tohurtv/blend-update/README.md

 A simple updater and notifier script for [BlendOS](https://blendos.co/) users who prefer a scheduled, hands-off update experience.

-This script automates `akshara update`, monitors for failure, and sends persistent desktop notifications via `kdialog` (for KDE Plasma) or `zenity` (for GNOME or GTK-based desktop environments).
+This script automates `akshara update`, monitors for failure, and sends persistent desktop notifications via `kdialog` (for KDE Plasma or LXQT) or `zenity` (for GNOME or GTK-based desktop environments).
 After a successful update, the user is prompted to reboot or defer.
 It runs weekly via a systemd timer, scheduled for **every Thursday at 12:00 AM** by default.

 ## Features

 - Automates `akshara update`
 - Detects and notifies on update failures
-- Uses `kdialog` (KDE) or `zenity` (GTK) for persistent notifications
+- Uses `kdialog` (KDE or LXQT) or `zenity` (GTK) for persistent notifications
 - Offers reboot prompt after a successful update
 - Runs weekly via systemd timer
 - Self-installing with auto-setup for convenience